-Its that time of year when winter seems like it will never end, and we're all spending a bit too much time indoors.
+Its that time of year when winter looms long, and we’re all spending a bit too much time indoors.
 Are the throw pillows on your couch getting a bit faded?
 Want to update your décor?
 Enter sweater pillows!
 Just follow our tutorial to learn how you can battle cabin fever by creating cozy new cold-weather-friendly pillow covers from recycled sweaters.
 Read on and we’ll show you how to sew two different types of pillow covers: one with an envelope style closure, and a chic version with a button hem.

 Making pillows out of old sweaters is easy to do, and has the double bonus of upcycling materials, and making your house even cozier.